ECP-WarpX/WarpX/Docs/source/usage/examples.rst

 The process can be simulated by seeding a plasma with a specific acoustic mode (density perturbation) and tracking the strength of the mode as a function of time.
-The figure below shows a set of such simulations with parameters matching those described in section 4.5 of Munoz et al. (2018).
+The figure below shows a set of such simulations with parameters matching those described in section 4.5 of :cite:t:`MUNOZ2018`.
 The straight lines show the theoretical damping rate for the given temperature ratios.

 .. figure:: https://user-images.githubusercontent.com/40245517/230523935-3c8d63bd-ee69-4639-b111-f06dad5587f6.png